digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/intro.rst

   delivery of a holding to an account (``TakeDelivery``), immediately nullifying the holding (``DebitSender``), and passing the holding through (as allocation) to another instruction (``PassThroughTo``).
+* The :doc:`Intermediated Settlement <internal>` tutorial builds upon the :doc:`Internal Settlement <internal>` tutorial and, in particular, shows how to make use of a ``RouteProvider`` to settle instructions across account hierarchies involving more than one custodian.